wso2/docs-is/en/docs/guides/login/webapp-oidc.md

 ### Log in

+Now, let's log in to the application.

 1. Start the Tomcat server and access the following URL on your browser: `http://wso2is.local:8080/pickup-dispatch/home.jsp`.

 2. Click **Login**.
 You will be redirected to the login page of WSO2 Identity Server.

 3. Log in using your WSO2 Identity Server credentials (e.g., admin/admin).

-Provide the required consent.
-You will be redirected to the Pickup Dispatch application home page.
+4. Provide the required consent when prompted.

+    You will be redirected to the Pickup Dispatch application's home page.

 You have successfully configured authentication for an OpenID Connect application.

-## How login works
+## How OIDC login works

 1. Obtain the `authorization_code` by sending an authorization request to the authorization endpoint.